-If you are going to go use this be careful not to cut on user experience by having ads every single white space you have on your blog.
+If you will use this, be careful not to cut on user experience by having ads every single white space you have on your blog.

 For example, if you visit Kenyans dot co dot ke, this is the welcome page.
 There is just too much noise, thanks to the number of ads displayed on the site.

-As much as you would like to make money, do not do it at the expense of your site guest.
+As much as you would like to make money, please do not do it at the expense of your site guest.
 This is probably one of the most viewed sites in Kenya.
-And I would bet most of the site visitors, have some kind of ad block on their browsers.
+And I would bet most of the site visitors have some ad-block on their browsers.

-When it comes to sponsored posts, you will also need a significant amount of traffic before some of the big bucks agency give you their products to advertise.
+When it comes to sponsored posts, you will also need a significant amount of traffic before some big bucks agency gives you their products to advertise.

 If you use third-party tools like Google Adsense, you have very little say on what can be advertised on your site.
 You will have to keep moving back and forth the Google Adsense dashboard to check what ads are being displayed on your blog.
 Sometimes, you may have to do away with some of the categories.